SirMekus/nkem/README.md

 If you work on developing API, you'll agree that it's important to have a good understanding of the data that's being sent to and from the API/server.
 This package aims to make that process easier by generating types for your JSON files via feeding it with a sample of an actual response (stored in a JSON file).

+> By the way, "Nkem" is a word that means "my own" in Igbo language.  😉

 ## Installation

 To install the package, run: